 There are three main types of free network monitoring tools on the market:

 - Open source tools that are always free

 - Tools that are free to get started, with options to upgrade for additional cost and value

 Let’s walk through the advantages and disadvantages of each freeware type below.

-Related Content: Ultimate Buyer's Guide: Network Monitoring Software in 2019
+Related Content: Ultimate Buyer's Guide for Network Monitoring Software

 1. Commercial Tools: Always Free